TRAVEL OUTSIDE OF SASKATCHEWAN

 USask has suspended all international travel for our students, faculty and staff until further notice.

-People who enter or re-enter Saskatchewan should self-monitor for 14 days and self-isolate at the first sign of even mild symptoms.
+People who enter or re-enter Saskatchewan should get tested immediately upon their return and complete an additional follow-up test seven days after the first test.
+Travellers are advised to self-monitor for 14 days and self-isolate at the first sign of even mild symptoms.

 Residents of other provinces coming to Saskatchewan (for example, to visit family) should observe all public health measures, including physical distancing and restrictions on the maximum number of people allowed to gather.